lechefran/python_slam/README.md

 Frames are reported as `initializing`, `initialized`, `tracking`, or `lost`.
 Only accepted poses are inserted into the map; the initialization reference is also retained once the initial pair succeeds.
 Failed normal tracking can recover against a bounded archive of older views, with `recovered_from` identifying the selected keyframe.
 Failed recovery retains the last valid reference and map scale.
 Inspect `states`, `pose_coverage` and `recovered_frames` in reports, not only exit status.

+The desktop dashcam view shows ORB features as small rings: **cyan** for detected features and **green** for features associated with live 3D landmarks.
+These use the tracker's actual pixel locations on corners and textured edges; they are not a separate edge detector.
+Press **O** to hide/show the markers, including while paused; **Space** pauses and **Q/Esc** closes the viewer.
+The overlay is display-only and does not change tracking or the source video.

 Exit codes: **0** means processing completed/was closed and a map was initialized (tracking gaps may exist); **1** means processing failed; **2** means invalid arguments or no map initialized; **130** means interrupted.
 GUI hold/pause time is included in total wall time; per-frame processing excludes decoding, resizing/rectification, and rendering.
 Do not label either number alone as real-time SLAM throughput.

 ## Diagnose tracking loss